pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 If there are any blocks around these issues, it can be damaging to leave this realisation until the moment of conclusion.
 For example, if the participants don’t actually have the power to make a change they have decided, they will feel defeated.Think ahead toward confronting reality when setting up the process, and scope the collaboration accordingly.

-### On Loomio
+### On Diehard.Fund

 * You can @mention the names of people who will take actions out of a decision.
-* Many users accomplish integrating Loomio content into other organisational systems through other channels like reviewing Loomio decisions in regular offline meetings, or transferring outcomes to their task tracking process.
+* Many users accomplish integrating Diehard.Fund content into other organisational systems through other channels like reviewing Diehard.Fund decisions in regular offline meetings, or transferring outcomes to their task tracking process.
 * Making an explicit decision naturally leads people to ask, “OK, but how are we going to take this forward?”
-* Forming a Loomio group often surfaces important questions like, “Who needs to participate here to turn these decisions into action?”
+* Forming a Diehard.Fund group often surfaces important questions like, “Who needs to participate here to turn these decisions into action?”
 If you're missing key stakeholders, leaders, or administrators, you'll get stuck.

 ## It Ain’t Over Til It’s Over